ORM Connection Lifecycle Hooks

 • Blocking I/O inside synchronous lifecycle hooks: Executing heavy network calls, external API requests, or synchronous database queries within checkout/checkin callbacks blocks the entire pool thread, causing immediate pool exhaustion under concurrent load.

-• Ignoring connection recycling thresholds: Failing to align ORM hook logic with pool_recycle settings leads to connections being dropped mid-transaction by the database proxy, resulting in unhandled connection reset errors and silent data loss.
+• Ignoring connection recycling thresholds: Failing to align ORM hook logic with pool_recycle settings leads to connections being dropped mid-transaction by the database proxy, resulting in unhandled connection reset errors.

 FAQ